 Calling Out a Plant

-The system will carry out an automatic online images search of the selected plant's botanical name.
-Note that you can filter your search by Color, Size, or Type.
+If you click a plant, you'll fire an automatic online images search of that plant's botanical name.
+Note that you can click Filter to display options for filtering your search by Size, Color, Type, and several other parameters.

 Reviewing the Image Size